Hadfield

 Hadfield has a typical household mix, with a lower-than-average median household size

-Family households account for 68.3% of all households, including 31.7% couples with children, 23.7% couples without children, and 11.5% single parent families.
-Non-family households make up the remaining 31.7%, with lone person households at 28.3% and group households comprising 3.6%.
+Family households constitute 68.3 percent of all households, including 31.7 percent couples with children, 23.7 percent couples without children, and 11.5 percent single parent families.
+Non-family households account for the remaining 31.7 percent, with lone person households at 28.3 percent and group households comprising 3.6 percent of the total.
 The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households